• +1 919 200-0292

 2-Axis Positioner

 We test gain by illuminating your antenna with a frequency swept RF signal from one of our anechoic chamber “source antennas”.
 Then we measure your antenna’s gain (in dB isotropic or dBi) via the substitution method.
-The substitution method involves setting up our calibrated laboratory reference antenna over a radiated path accross the chamber, then normalizing (or “zeroing”) that path loss to 0 dB.
+The substitution method involves setting up our calibrated laboratory reference antenna over a radiated path across the chamber, then normalizing (or “zeroing”) that path loss to 0 dB.

-The Substitution
+The Substitution Method for Gain Measurement

 Then we substitute your antenna in place of our reference antenna, and re-measure the change in path loss.
 By simply adding our reference antenna’s calibrated gain (in dBi) to the change in path loss, we determine your antenna gain in dBi.
 In other words, your antenna’s gain is measured relative to our standard antenna.
 Our inventory of reference antennas are chosen to span wide frequency ranges.
 For example, using our calibrated 300 MHz to 30 GHz reference horn allows us to measure your antenna’s gain over its entire operating range, in hundreds of physical directions, in one test run.
 Tests DO NOT have to be repeated at each individual frequency, as with tuned dipole substitution.

-Dipole Example
+Real-World Limitations: The Dipole Pattern Example

 reference dipole antenna test measured radiation pattern 3D